Last Updated on

 St Nick’s Market

 A street food market selling everything from sausages to pies, to falafel, and is a big hit with locals and tourists alike.

 Born out of Bristol, this pie shop serves some delicious combinations.
 Make sure yours comes with gravy and mash for the complete “Pieminister” experience.

 Bristol has a lot of great hotels on offer to suit a wide range of budgets.
 But if I had to recommend just a few, then I’d go for:

-- Bristol Harbour Hotel & Spa – Great city centre location, and comes complete with a spa.
+Great city-center location, and comes complete with a spa.
 But what makes this hotel extra special is that it’s in a very grand building that used to be a bank!